Page images

 fame.
 If I believe the firft and not the fecond, I believe and difbelieve the fame evidence at the fame time; I believe that the very fame fuggeftion of my underftanding is both true and falfe.

 Though I were to grant, that, when an object is reducible to no known genus, no rational inference can be made concerning its caufe; yet it will not follow, that our inferences concerning the caufe of the univerfe are irrational, fuppofing it reafonable to believe that the univerfe had a beginning.
 If there be in the univerfe any thing which is reducible to no known genus, let it be mentioned: if there be any presumption for the existence of fuch a thing, let the foundation of that prefumption be explained.
-And, if you pleafe, I fhall, for argument's fake, admit, that concerning the cause of that particular thing, no rational conclufion can be formed.
+And, if you pleafe, I fhall, for argument's fake, admit, that concerning the caufe of that particular thing, no rational conclufion can be formed.
 But it has never been afferted, that the existence of fuch a thing is either real or probable.
-Mr HUME only afferts, that the univerfe itfelf, not any particular thing in the univerfe, is reducible to no known genus.
-Well then, let me ask again, What is the univerfe?
+Mr HUME only afferts, that the universe itself, not any particular thing in the univerfe, is reducible to no known genus.
+Well then, let me afk again, What is the univerfe?
 A word?
 No;

 « PreviousContinue »